Clicky

 KawasakiUltra 310LX496 lb

-Please don’t confuse the weight of the watercraft with its weight limits.
-The weight of the watercraft is how much it weighs, but the weight limits is how much it can hold.
+Please don’t confuse the weight of the watercraft with its “weight limit”.
+The weight of the jet ski is how much it weighs, but the limit is how much it can hold, which is 350 to 600 pounds.

-Even if your PWC is a 3-seater, it doesn’t mean you can ignore the max limits.
+Even if you have a 3-seater, it doesn’t mean you can ignore the weight limit.

-The max limits include the weight of all the riders, and if all 3 people’s weight is more than the max limits, you can’t ride it safely.
+The weight limit includes of all the riders, and if all 3 people weigh more than the weight limit, you can’t ride safely.

-The same is true the other way around, even if 4 people are under the max weight, you can’t have 4 people on a 3-person limits craft.
+The same is true the other way around, even if 4 people are under the weight limit, you CAN NOT have 4 people on a 3-person jet ski.

 Water patrol takes the seating number very seriously, especially when it comes to pull sports.

-It’s also a bit tricky at times because many PWCs look like 2-seaters but fits 3 people.
-The honest truth is that most 3-seaters fit two normal-sized adults, and a 2-seater fits one normal-sized adult.
+It’s also a bit tricky at times because many jet skis look like 2-seaters but fits 3 people.
+The honest truth is that most 3-seater jet skis fit two normal-sized and weight adults, and a 2-seater fits one normal-sized adult.

 rear handles of GTX